IlGiocatore93/IlGiocatore93/README.md

 📌 Sempre pronto a imparare qualcosa di nuovo e a migliorare! / Always ready to learn something new and improve!

 💻**Studente Cloud-DevOps / Cloud-DevOps Student**
-🚀**Affascinato dall'Informatica e dal tech in ogni sua forma! / Cloud-DevOps student, fascinated by IT and tech in all its forms!**
+🚀**Affascinato dall'Informatica e dal tech in ogni sua forma! / Fascinated by IT and tech in all its forms!**
 📌**Sempre pronto a imparare qualcosa di nuovo e a migliorare! / Always ready to learn something new and improve!**